BattlegroundsCoH/coh-battlegrounds/.guides/common-problems.md

 # Common Problems
 This is an overview to common problems experienced with the app on first startup.
-If you're having a problem that's not on here, feel free to contact us on [Discord](https://discord.gg/n26gXsk5R5) or open an issue here on Github (Requires a Github account).
+If you're having a problem that is not on here, feel free to contact us on [Discord](https://discord.gg/n26gXsk5R5) or open an issue here on Github (Requires a Github account).

 ## Nothing happens when launching
 If nothing happens when you double-click the executable, you might have encountered a problem with access rights in the folder
 (this is common for installs on the C drive).
 At the moment you can fix this by launching with administrator rights (Rich-Click, Run as Admin).

+## .NET not installed
+This happens when you do not have [.NET 6.0 Dekstop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) installed.
+After installing you may have to restart your machine.

 ## Steam User Not Found
 This is a common problem and can be caused by several things.
 The most common fix is: